NiklasRosenstein/slap/docs/content/commands/test.md

 Runs some or all of the tests from the Slap configuration.
-This is different from [`slap run`](run.md) in that by default it runs multiple commands, prefixes the output them with the test name (similar to `docker-compose logs`), works across multiple projects in a monorepository and prints a summary of the results at the end.
+This is different from [`slap run`](run.md) in that by default it runs multiple commands, prefixes the output them with the test name (similar to `docker-compose logs`), works across multiple projects in a mono-repository and prints a summary of the results at the end.

 <details><summary>Synopsis</summary>
 ```